revolist/revogrid-docs/compare/dhtmlx-gantt-alternative.md

 | Open-source edition | ✅ MIT grid core | ✅ MIT Community |
 | Commercial advanced Gantt | ✅ RevoGrid Pro | ✅ DHTMLX PRO |

-## Where RevoGantt is stronger
+## Where RevoGrid Gantt is stronger

 ### 1. Gantt is part of the data grid, not a separate product surface

 In many business applications, the timeline is only one way to work with the same underlying data.
 A task may also contain status, owner, cost, priority, customer, approval state, tags, risk, or product-specific fields.

-RevoGantt reads tasks from the grid's source rows and connects them to typed collections for dependencies, resources, assignments, calendars, and baselines.
+RevoGrid Gantt reads tasks from the grid's source rows and connects them to typed collections for dependencies, resources, assignments, calendars, and baselines.
 The task table and timeline therefore remain part of one component architecture.

 This is especially useful for: